b3nj4m/brobbot-impersonate/README.md

 #### Order

 The order of the markov chain (positive int).
-Higher order will produce responses closer to the input text. (default 1)
+Higher order will produce responses closer to the input text. (default 1) Changing the order will invalidate your existing model!

 ```
 BROBBOT_IMPERSONATE_ORDER=2